AndrewJGregory/DOMination/README.md

 # DOMination

 DOMination uses vanilla JavaScript to easily manipulate the DOM.
-[Tetrist](http://andrewjgregoryajg.com/Tetrist/) was built entirely with vanilla JavaScript and with the help of DOMination!
+Fundamentally, DOMination wraps HTML elements in a JavaScript object that scales many methods that elements have.
+[Tetrist](http://andrewjgregoryajg.com/Tetrist/) was built entirely with vanilla JavaScript and with the help of DOMination.

 ## How to use